node-m2m/m2m-edge-example/README.md

 In this example, we will setup endpoint devices communicating with each other through a local area network using tcp.

 The remote devices must be connected to the internet for authentication ensuring only authorized users can access the edge devices.
-You can also configure and develop your applications using a browser interface.
+This will also allow you to configure your edge endpoints and develop your applications using a browser interface.

 ![](assets/m2m-edge.svg)

-## Edge Server 1 Setup

-### 1. Create a project directory and install m2m.
+### Install *m2m* in your edge endpoints.
 ```js
 $ npm install m2m
 ```
+## Edge Server 1 Setup

-### 2. Save the code below as device.js in your project directory.
+### 1. Save the code below as server.js in your server 1 project directory.
 ```js
 const m2m = require('m2m')